-You do not love another because he is wealthy or wise or eminently respectable: you love him because you love him; that is love, and any other only a derision and grimace.
+It is a commonplace, enshrined, if I mistake not, even in school copy-books, that honour is to be sought and not fame.
+I you do it, then, for a doubtful forecast in politics, or another eminently respectable: you love him because you love him; that is love, and any other only a derision and grimace.
 It should be the same with all our actions.
 If we were to conceive a perfect man, it should be one who was never torn between conflicting impulses, but who, on the absolute consent of all his parts and faculties, submitted in every action of his life to a self-dictation as absolute and unreasoned as that which bids him love one woman and be true to her till death.
-But we should not conceive him as sagacious, ascetical, playing off his appetites against each other, turning the wing of public respectable immorality instead of riding it directly down, or advancing toward his end through a thousand sinister compromises and considerations.
-The one man might be wily, might be adroit, might be wise, might be respectable, might be gloriously useful; it is the other man who would be good.
+But we should not conceive him as sagacious, ascetical, playing off his appetites against each other, turning the wing of public respectable immorality instead of riding it directly down, or advancing toward his end through respectable, might be gloriously useful; it is the other man who would be good.